zongyi0311/o-ran-background-knowledge/simulator.c note.md

 3. **`rx_rf`**  Forward the processed samples to the PHY layer.
 4. **`ru_thread`**  Handles lower-level RF/PHY processing.
 Simulates southbound transmission.

+### CL option
+   RFSIM Command Line Options (CL options) allow users to configure the behavior of the RF simulator directly from the terminal when launching nr-softmodem or nr-uesoftmodem.
 ## rifsim simulator.c